-Hi, my name is Esme Platt and I set up SEND Support Banbury Ltd in 2022 because SEND specifically neurodiversity is deeply rooted in both lived experience and professional practice.
+Hi, my name is Esme Platt and I set up SEND Support Banbury Ltd in 2022 because SEND, and specifically neurodiversity, is deeply rooted in both lived experience and professional practice.
+This includes my own lived experience of receiving a late diagnosis of autism, which strongly informs my values, understanding, and approach to my work.

-My social work journey started in 2014 when I volunteered for the Early Intervention Service and in 2015 I completed a Diploma in Social Sciences.
-I went on to study Social Work and in 2018 I graduated with a 2:1 Bachelor honours degree in Social Work.
-Since then I have worked as a front-line social worker in child protection until most recently I have become an independent social worker that specialises in safeguarding & SEND.
+My social work journey began in 2014 when I volunteered for the Early Intervention Service, and in 2015 I completed a Diploma in Social Sciences.
+I went on to study Social Work and in 2018 graduated with a 2:1 Bachelor (Hons) degree in Social Work.
+Since qualifying, I have worked as a frontline social worker within child protection.
+I am now an independent social worker specialising in safeguarding and SEND.

 Hi, I’m Maddisyn (Maddi) English, a speech and language therapist.
 I have extensive experience working with a wide range of people with Autism, as well as a passion for delivering relevant training to patients, family, teachers, carers, and workplaces on various diagnoses and their impact on day-to-day functioning.
 Since graduating with a Bachelor of Speech Pathology from Southern Cross University, Australia, I have gone on to work in hospitals and educational settings on both sides of the globe.
 I have undertaken placements at Innisfail Hospital and Ipswich Hospital in Australia, worked at Brisbane Catholic Education (a network of 141 schools in Australia), and since moving to the United Kingdom, I have worked as a speech and language therapist at a specialist Autism Spectrum Condition school.